Updating to 2019

 Obliteride — Aug.
-11, 2018 The Fred Hutchinson Cancer Research Center benefits from this charity bike ride launched in 2013.
-Five mileage options are offered; 10, 25, 50, 100 and 180 (2 days with an overnight stay in Downtown Tacoma).
-Pre-ride party at Gas Works Park in Seattle.
+10, 2019 The Fred Hutchinson Cancer Research Center benefits from this charity bike ride launched in 2013.
+Three mileage options are offered in the Seattle area: 25, 50, and 100 miles.
+Rides start at UW Parking Lot E1, end at Gas Works Park.
+Check out the pre-ride party on Aug.
+9.

 Bicycle Sundays: Seattle — August 19 and 26, 2018 Lake Washington Boulevard closed to vehicular traffic from 10 a.m. to 6 p.m. between Mount Baker Beach and Seward Park